 Children's toys rarely feature in decisions issued by the US Supreme Court of the United States.
 Yet a humble set of baby dolls – two black, two white – played a pivotal role in what many have termed the most important legal ruling of the 20th century.
 This year, in commemoration of the 60th anniversary of the US Supreme Court decision to legally end segregation in public schools, one of those dolls is on display here at Brown v.
-Board of Education National Historic Site.
+Board of Education National Historic Park.
 This is the doll's story.

 For Thurgood Marshall, chief counsel for the National Association for the Advancement of Colored People (NAACP), the legal landscape looked daunting in 1951.
 School segregation was mandated by law in 17 states, practiced in the nation's capital and countless other school districts, and seemingly blessed by the 55-year-old separate but equal doctrine decreed by the US Supreme Court in Plessy v.
 Ferguson.
 In prior cases, the NAACP had sought relief by demonstrating the almost universal inequality of segregated schools.
 But now, the lawyers of the NAACP sought to convince the US Supreme Court that segregation in and of itself was unconstitutional.
 To make their case, Marshall and his team of lawyers needed something that provided overwhelming proof to demonstrate that equal educational opportunities for African Americans was impossible to achieve in a segregated system no matter how equal the facilities be.